Mojang/minecraft-creator-tools/README.md

 ## Sample Command Lines

-Once packaged, you can install the command line locally via `npx mctools-<version>.tgz`.
+Once packaged, you can install the command line locally via `npm install minecraft-creator-tools-<version>.tgz`.
+If you'd like to make Minecraft Creator Tools available across your device, you can install it globally via `npm install -g minecraft-creator-tools-<version>.tgz`.

 Some sample command lines:

 `npx mct`